Magik11/poracleWiki/userguide/en/options.md

 4000   |   28  |    40    |     50
 5000   |   35  |    50    |     63

-**`/tracked`**
+**`!tracked`**
-shows the current filtering settings, followed by specifications on the location, the selected areas and all filters referring to anything from [Pokémon](#pokémon) to [Rocket/Invasion](#rocketinvasion).
+Shows the current filtering settings, followed by specifications on the location, the selected areas and all filters referring to anything from [Pokémon](#pokémon) to [Rocket/Invasion](#rocketinvasion).

 ## Things you can be notified about!

 ## Pokémon

-There are a lot of options for filtering your alerts to get the pokemon you want.
+There are a lot of options for filtering your alerts to get the Pokémon you want.
 The [Track](track.md) page contains all the detail, this just describes the basics.

+Let's deconstruct this command.
-**`/track pikachu d1000 iv20`**
+**`!track pikachu d1000 iv20`**

-**`/track`**
+**`!track`**
 All commands to receive Pokémon notifications start with "!track".
 Using "!untrack [...]", you can remove the respective commands again.

 **`pikachu`**
 This part of the command indicates which Pokémon the command refers to.
-It is possible to name one or more Pokémon using their Pokédex numbers or name (multiple languages are supported if your
-Poracle is configured for this), separated by space.
+It is possible to name one or more Pokémon using their Pokédex numbers or name (multiple languages are supported if your Poracle is configured for this), separated by space.
 You can track all Pokémon using "everything".
-You can track all Pokemon of a particular type - eg `!track dark` and filter pokemon using a generation - eg `!track everything gen1` or `!track dragon gen3`
+You can track all Pokémon of a particular type - eg `!track dark` and filter Pokémon using a generation - eg `!track everything gen1` or `!track dragon gen3`.

 **`d1000`**
 If you do not specify a *'d' (distance) filter, then the areas you have selected using the !area command will be used to filter these alerts.
-If you do specify a distance, then you will be notified if a pokemon falls within the area around your location.
+If you do specify a distance, then you will be notified if a Pokémon falls within the area around your location.

-You can see what a particular distance radius looks like for you by doing eg `!area show d1000`
+You can see what a particular distance radius looks like for you by doing `!area show d1000`, for example.

 **`iv20`**
-"ivX" indicates the minimum IVs the Pokémon must have to warrant a notification.
-If you do not set an "ivX", then no minimum will be used.
-There are other options including "maxivX" indicates the maximum IVs a Pokémon may have to warrant a notification.
+"iv##" indicates the minimum IVs the Pokémon must have to warrant a notification.
+If you do not set an "iv##", then no minimum will be used.
+There are other options including "maxiv##" (deprecated) indicates the maximum IVs a Pokémon may have to warrant a notification.
 An iv of -1 is used when the IV is not known, so in this case specifying a minimum iv of 0 may be advisable too.
+See [Track](track.md) for more details.

 Examples:
 **`!track pikachu iv100`** - sends notifications for all Pikachu with 100 IV.
 **`!track pikachu iv0 maxiv0`** - sends notifications for all Pikachu with 0 IV.
 **`!track pikachu miniv50 maxiv60`** - sends notifications for all Pikachu with IVs between 50% and 60%.
+**`!track pikachu iv50-60`** - same as above, but uses range notation

 **Note:** IV specifications will be rounded to whole numbers.
 A Pokémon classified as IV98 actually has 44 of 45 possible IV points (15atk,15def,15sta), which are 97.77% mathematically.
-Since, IV97.77 should not be included in the IV range 98 you would be best filtering for IV97 to capture all IV98 Pokemon.
+Since, IV97.77 should not be included in the IV range 98 you would be best filtering for IV97 to capture all IV98 Pokémon.

+Also note that `iv100` and `iv:100` are the same filter and using the colon may help process non-English language commands better.

 You can specify more filters (eg levels, atk, def, sta) - see [Track](track.md) for more details.